Kristina01111000/Drws_site/README.md

 - make chats for the lessons that need them (6,7,8,9)
 - change text on the chat pages to be about the lesson
 - make slide about the wellness check
+- the header and footer images need to be fixed so they don't look bad when they're small
+- add titles of lessons to the course chats
+- Change the chat titles to share your thoughts on lesson __